Login to Honeycomb using SAML/Okta

 You will need to know the following from your Identity Provider:

 - The Identity Provider Issuer

-- Optional (if your Identity Provider is configured to require signed authentication requests): The Identity Provider signing cert
+- The Identity Provider signing certificate - OPTIONAL - needed if your Identity Provider is configured to require signed authentication requests

 The Honeycomb settings are in the SSO configuration UI, and will be team-specific.